Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

     for triangle meshes, as the ray-triangle intersection test is done in hardware.
 - Any Hit: Is called for each potential intersection found along the ray, and can be used to filter potential intersections.
-For example, when using alpha cutout textures, the Any Hit shader is used to discard hits against the cutout regions of the geometry.
+For example, when using alpha cutout textures the Any Hit shader is used to discard hits against the cutout regions of the geometry.
 - Closest Hit: Is called for the closest hit found along the ray, and can compute and return intersection information through the ray payload or trace additional rays.